ChrisBrinton/SensorIoT-GW/firmware/README.md

 [![version](https://img.shields.io/badge/version-1.0.8-brightgreen.svg)](CHANGELOG.md)
 # The firmware for the SensorIoT GW

-The firmware is based on Xose Perez project [RFM69GW](https://bitbucket.org/xoseperez/rfm69gw) which has been modified to include a display as well as working with the SensorIoT App and server side.
+The firmware is based on Xose Perez project [RFM69GW](https://bitbucket.org/xoseperez/rfm69gw) which has been modified to include a display as well as working with the SensorIoT App and server side as well as moving to the RFM95 Lora radio.

 ## Installation